Western Derby

 In 2004, during the 175th-anniversary celebrations of the establishment of the Swan River Colony, the Western Derby was named as one of 12 "Heritage Icons", in recognition of "football's key social and historical importance to the State".

-Referring to a melee during the Round 21, 2000, Derby, Channel Nine sports reporter Michael Thomson said the match had divided Western Australia and the "football landscape in WA has been changed forever."
+Referring to a melee during the Round 21, 2000, Derby, Channel Nine sports reporter Michael Thomson said the match had divided Western Australia and that the "football landscape in WA has been changed forever."

-There are two Western Derbies every year during the home and away season.
-From 1995 until 2017 the derbies were held at Subiaco Oval.
-From 2018, all derbies will be held at Perth Stadium.
-There has never been a Western Derby finals match.
-There has been one edition held overseas – in October 2005 at The Oval in London.
+There are two AFL Western Derbies and one AFLW derby every year during the home-and-away season (barring the exceptional COVID-19-affected 2020 season, where only one derby was played).
+From 1995 until 2017, the derbies were held at Subiaco Oval (with the one exception during this period being the October 2005 post-season exhibition game at The Oval in London).
+Since 2018, all AFL derbies have been held at Perth Stadium.
+There has never been a Western Derby finals match, nor a drawn match.